 - Provocation can be confused with retaliation in a victim who is reacting out of fear.
 It can be difficult to establish the facts.
 A problem-solving approach, which avoids blaming, can be much more effective in clarifying the situation and achieving a change in behaviour.
-The aim is to resolve the incident as quickly as possible by discussion. - Seek an apology or restitution and continue to monitor the situation. - Discuss with colleagues who might know the girl a little better than you do. - Report the matter to the Head of Section or Deputy Head Pastoral in the Senior School/Head in the Prep School, who will monitor the situation.
+The aim is to resolve the incident as quickly as possible by discussion. - Seek an apology or restitution and continue to monitor the situation. - Discuss with colleagues who might know the pupil a little better than you do. - Report the matter to the Head of Section or Deputy Head Pastoral in the Senior School/Head of Key Stage or Deputy Head Pastoral in the Prep School, who will monitor the situation.